 How much: Lobster A La Nage with bronze fennel, £34; native lobster with broad beans and lemon verbena, £54

-Why: This highly-Instagrammable hot-spot not only offers up surroundings to celebrate, but also dishes up a decadent lobster dish.
+Why: This highly-Instagrammable hot-spot not only offers up old-school glamorous surroundings to celebrate, but also dishes up a decadent lobster dish.
 At first the £55 price tag might seem punchy, but as it’s for two people this is actually one of the more affordable lobster options in our round up (believe it or not, this stuff doesn’t come cheap).
 For added theatre this rich shellfish spaghetti dish is flambéed tableside and is sure to impress your dinner companion.

-How much: Prawn and lobster linguini, £55 for two
+How much: Lobster Spaghetti, £55 for two

 Bob Bob Ricard

 What: Lobster, crab and shrimp pelmeni or lobster mac ‘n’ cheese

 Why: When a restaurant has a ‘press for Champagne’ button you know it’s going to deal in the finer things in life.
 Enter, Bob Bob Ricard.
 The restaurant has a couple of lobster options on its menu including a Russian dumpling starter in its lobster, crab and shrimp pelmeni which are served with salmon roe for that added hit of the high-life, while there is also a crowd-pleasing main of lobster mac ‘n’ cheese.
 We’d suggest that an evening of both wouldn’t be beyond us, but it might be beyond our budget.
 However, at lunchtime you can get 20% off the main menu – where there’s a will there’s a way.

 Where: 1 Upper James Street, W1F 9DF

 How much: Lobster, crab and shrimp pelmeni, £17.50; lobster mac ‘n’ cheese, £29.50